Transmitting Signals

 Send a saved command

-- Open Infrared and browse Remotes to see saved
+1. Open Infrared and browse Remotes to see saved .ir files.

-.irfile.
-GhostESP parses the sections inside the file and lists every named button. - Tap a button entry to transmit.
-The configured LED should flash pink if not in stealth mode.
+3. Tap a button entry to transmit.
+The configured LED should flash purple if not in stealth mode.

 Universal libraries

-- You can find supported universals at Momentum Flipper Firmware.
-Download and place the files under
+• You can find supported universals at Momentum Flipper Firmware.
+Download and place the files under infrared/universals.

-GhostESP also includes a built-in Universal IR file with popular TV POWER signals.
-Use the TURNHISTVOFF universal to turn on or off many different TVs.
+GhostESP also includes a built-in Universal IR file with popular TV POWER signals — see Infrared Files for details.

 Tips